stephengeller/CV/README.md

 - Methodologies: Agile, XP

 #### University of Sheffield (September 2014 to June 2017)
-- Psychology (BSc)
-- 1st class (Hons)
+- 1st class (Hons) in Psychology (BSc)
 - Received a high 1st in my dissertation focused on social media use
-- Additional modules in music technology
+- Additional modules in music technology, sociology and journalism
 - Held various roles in the Sheffield University Theatre Company including Technical Manager (2015-2016)

 #### Reigate Grammar School, Surrey (September 2005 to 2012)